 I have been a member of Mann Lawyers’ civil litigation group since 2008.
-My areas of practice include employment, human rights, and general civil and commercial litigation.
+My areas of practice include employment, human rights, and general civil litigation.

 As a lawyer who works with both employees and employers, I have an appreciation of the often competing perspectives that underlie many workplace disputes.
 This knowledge strengthens my ability to assist my clients at all stages of the employment relationship, whether it is drafting and evaluating employment contracts, severance packages, developing workplace polices or upon the purchase or sale of a business.
 I am experienced in representing both plaintiffs and defendants in wrongful dismissal, human rights, and harassment complaints, and have appeared before the Ontario Superior Court, the Federal Court, and various administrative Tribunals.
 I also handle a range of civil litigation files, including commercial contracts disputes and defending professional liability claims.